 How I, a Filipino-American, struggle with a sense of time

 My views on time, from a Filipino-American, is probably far different than someone who only identifies as American.
-I’ve always used and heard the term “Filipino time”, but I just never really thought about it because it’s just something that has been embedded into my life.
+I’ve always used and heard the term “Filipino time”, but I never really thought about it because it’s just something that has been embedded into my life.
 I mean, I often find myself saying, “ugh, I’m running so late, I’m so Filipino”, but I never really made that connection between time and culture.
 Filipinos are deemed to always be running late and it’s mostly because we don’t really constrain ourselves to the clock.

 As a Filipino-American, I know that I am capable of being both punctual and late because I know both American and Filipino time.
 It all just depends on context.
 For me, I try really really hard to be on time when it’s school and work, probably because school and work run on white people time, so I don’t want to seem irresponsible.
 But when it’s other things, I struggle a bit.
-I don’t know why, but whenever I am going to be with other Filipinos-Americans, I’m just naturally late.
+I don’t know why, but whenever I am going to be with other Filipinos-Americans, I’m naturally late.
 When I’m with other Filipino-Americans, I know what I’m getting myself into; it’s a bit easier to be running late, they understand, and I just like to take my time.

-After talking to several friends about Filipino time, it was apparent that Filipino time is strongly linked to Filipino parties.
-Filipinos love to party.
-Filipino parties are always such a fun time; we eat, drink, sing karaoke, dance, and just enjoy each others’ company.
-Sometimes, we even play games.
-We just love to have a good time and we value our family a lot.
-There is an endless amount of food and time just flies, but you don’t want it to stop.
-It’s always just so fun to be around family, which makes our goodbyes so elongated.
-It’s actually a little wild when I think about it because when we have these parties, we really have these parties; they never last for just two or three hours.
-They always turn into long scale events.
-For instance, if I’m going to a family party, I subconsciously just block out that whole day for that one event because it’s not just one event; it can literally last for hours.
+When it comes to a Filipino party, they never last for just two or three hours - they are long scale events.
+If I’m going to a family party, I subconsciously just block out the whole day for that one event because it’s not just one event; it can literally last for hours.
 If the party starts around lunch time, it doesn’t usually end until about 10PM, at least; but if it starts at around dinner time, it usually doesn’t end until at least midnight.
 These are just unwritten cultural rules about the time constraint of these events.
-I honestly cannot remember a time where I went to a party with a literal time constraint, like are those real?

 mahals,